 We live in a desert.
 Much of the West is dry.
 Add to that the fact that precipitation levels have been lower in the past decade.
-California, with its huge population and thirsty agribusiness, is suffering now.
-But we all will suffer soon.
+The impacts of climate change are resulting in severe droughts followed by catastrophic floods in regions across the country.
 Water conservation and sensible water management is critical.
 Sustainable Arizona has promoted water conservation since its inception and participated in several watershed preservation programs.

 At Sustainable Arizona, we do not understand the economic sense behind our food resource plan in Arizona.
 Here, in this dry state, we dedicate 70% of our water to agriculture, yet we import 95% of the food we eat.
 Through our research, we know that Arizona should be able to produce 95% of the food we eat using 35% of our water resources.
 Just ask the Hopi how to do it.

 Energy for our economy is like water for our population.
 Everything we do requires energy.
 Luckily in the West, we have more energy than we can possibly use.
 It comes to us free with each sunrise.
 Arizona should be a world leader in the development of solar energy resources.
 Instead, thanks to what looks like corruption in certain areas of government, we are far behind where we could be.
 Cloudy Germany is way ahead of us.
 The utilities, the governor, the legislature and the regulatory agencies need to understand the economic advantages of investing in solar and energy efficiency systems.
 Then they need to make going green and going solar simple for everyone.
 After that, Arizona can not only export its excess energy for profit, it can export its common sense energy management systems to other states.